oracle/docker-images/OracleAccessManagement/imagetool/12.2.1.4.0/README.md

 # 4. Download the required packages/installers&Patches

-a) Download the required installers from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/) and save them in a directory of your choice e.g: \<work directory\>/stage:
+Download the required installers from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/) and save them in a directory of your choice e.g: \<work directory\>/stage:

 * Oracle Identity and Access Management 12.2.1.4.0
 * Oracle Fusion Middleware 12c Infrastructure 12.2.1.4.0
 * Oracle JDK

-b) If one wants to build the Oracle Access Management with patches download patches listed from [My Oracle Support](https://support.oracle.com) and copy to \<work directory\>/stage.
+**Note**: If the image is required to have patches included, download patches from [My Oracle Support](https://support.oracle.com) and copy to \<work directory\>/stage.

 # 5. Required build files